yandexdataschool/sdc_course/README.md

 # sdc_course
-Short course about self-driving cars
+Not so short course about self-driving cars